Arizona Black Rattlesnake

 The IUCN has not assessed the Arizona black rattlesnake for inclusion in the IUCN Redlist.

-The Arizona black rattlesnake is one of 13 rattlesnakes in Arizona; it is medium-sized and heavy-bodied, with a spade-shaped head.
-Juveniles have a light gray or brown base color with dark brown-black roughly oval to rectangle-shaped blotches down the length of their backs that sometimes end in bands around the tail.
+The Arizona black rattlesnake is one of 13 rattlesnakes that are present in Arizona.
+This snake is a medium size, heavy-bodied, and has a spade-shaped head.
+Juvenile Arizona black rattlesnakes have a base color that is light gray or brown with dark brown to black blotches that are roughly oval to rectangle-shaped running down the length of their backs that can end in bands around the tail.
 In addition, they have dark lines on the side of their heads, bordered by white or grayish-white, that usually cross over the top of their snout.
 The lines sweep back diagonally downward, and the dark line continues to the end of their jaw, the effect of which is a masked appearance.

 Over time, the snakes darken and become brown or nearly black, making their patterns difficult or impossible to see.